PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 `array_agg(t ORDER BY t)` in one SELECT makes the planner feed *both* aggregates sorted input, scrambling the stored children order.

+*Cross-vertex aggregations: implemented* (the S-bit compilation).
+`compileAnyReach` extends the DP state by one bit per domain position -- "reaches some S-vertex within the part", the Courcelle congruence for the existential query: seeded by domain membership, propagated backwards by closure, folded for free under forgetting -- and reads the single acceptance bit off the root's below-table, so one bottom-up sweep suffices (no top-down pass).
+The lowering detects, before CTE inlining, the outer shape `GROUP BY T.g` over `reach JOIN T ON node = T.a` (single grouping column of a single joined *untracked* relation, one join equality, no other quals; PG 18's synthetic RTE_GROUP is resolved through `groupexprs`), and plants, per multi-member group, the certified any-member circuit at the canonical address of the group's token multiset (`plant_reach_any_groups`, best-effort with fallback notices).
+Differentially tested (400 random instances incl.
+BID blocks and probabilistic sources -- which exposed a vertex-id collision between a caller-supplied set member and the virtual super-source, fixed by intersecting the set with the edge/source universe); pinned in-database by `btw_anyreach` (region reliability exact vs possible-worlds, tracked-member skip).
+Cost: one compilation pass per group at planning (~1.1 s/group on the 30k-edge ladder with 100 regions; the warm created-token cache dedupes the shared below structure across groups).  *Open*: a shared sweep computing all groups' bits at once (the naive product state explodes; per-group passes are linear in the group count); k-terminal / Steiner reliability ("ALL of S reached" needs a richer congruence -- a boundary-to-internal coverage function, not one bit); DISTINCT-shaped aggregations and extra member-relation quals in the detection.

-*Open, cross-vertex aggregations*: ORs of route tokens across vertices ("is some node of region R reachable", `GROUP BY` over a join with reach) are correlated and uncovered by both routes -- the pre-creation preconditions fail (the multiset is user-chosen, and "reach any of S" is not an OR over one bag's pair family).
-The plausible answer is an *S-bit compilation*: the same DP with the state extended by a "some S-vertex already reached" bit, giving certified reach-any-of-S roots (and, with one bit per terminal, k-terminal/Steiner reliability from the multi-terminal note below), planted per group by a rewrite-time detection of the aggregation shape.  *Other reuse candidates for the canonical-address machinery*: a times-canonical analogue serving factored forms if Route 3 materialises; canonical agg-gate addressing for commutative aggregates (pure dedup -- only if duplicate agg gates show up in profiles).
+*Other reuse candidates for the canonical-address machinery*: a times-canonical analogue serving factored forms if Route 3 materialises; canonical agg-gate addressing for commutative aggregates (pure dedup -- only if duplicate agg gates show up in profiles).
 The general rule learned: planted gates must live in namespaces ordinary creation never touches.

 #### Degeneracy pre-probe: implemented, measured, not enabled